-Placement of the glowing embers (rock wool) is very individual and light coverage of the areas indicated will provide your best effects.
+Placement of the embers (rock wool) is very individual and light coverage of the areas indicated will provide your best effects.
 We recommend separation of the rock wool by hand and make your coverage as light and fluffy as possible.

-Place just enough embers on the burner to obtain the glow and a gold yellow flame.
+Place just enough embers (rock wool) on the burner to obtain the glow and a gold yellow flame.

-Do not place embers (rock wool) over large ports in rear portion of burner.
+Do not place rock wool over large ports in rear portion of burner.

-A thin layer of glowing embers (rock wool) should be placed under open space between the right and left middle logs.
+A thin layer of rock wool should be placed under open space between the front and middle logs.